mgoeminne/scalar-scholar/README.md

-# scalar-scholar
+# Scholar
-A library for extracting citation data from Google Schoolar
+A library for extracting citation data from Google Scholar